Aletheia-Praxis/VX-RAG/README.md

 - **Server**: FastMCP-based MCP server providing tools and resources for LLM integration.
 - **Tools**: Query tool for document retrieval and response generation.
 - **Resources**: Health status and system context endpoints.
+- **Middleware**: Rate limiting, request queuing, structured logging, and performance metrics.

 The MCP server enables direct integration with IDEs and LLMs through the Model Context Protocol, allowing tools to query the RAG system for contextual information.
+The middleware layer ensures stable operation with automatic rate limiting (2 concurrent requests by default) and request queuing (10 requests maximum).

 ## Project Structure